 New Mexico Spaceport Authority Building

 Spaceport America is the first private spaceport in the world.
 Located in Truth or Consequences, New Mexico, the new terminal to the stars was designed by Foster + Parners with architectural and engineering services by URS team.
-The building is itself a hangar for aircraft, and it provides a space for both the visitors and space tourists, as well as the spaceships themselves.
+The Terminal Hangar Facility is itself a hangar for aircraft, and it provides a space for both the visitors and space tourists, as well as the spaceships themselves.

 Zahner was selected as the supplier and installer of the outer Solanum Steel panels which guide visitors into the building.
 The material is suited both in color and in performance for the New Mexico landscape surrounding the structure.
 The organic shape of the building rises out of the golden desert as a functional spaceport for the center of international space tourism.

 Zahner produced the Solanum steel gates which unveil the planes within as well as the tapered entrance as visitors first approach the Spaceport.
 The exterior's pre-weathered steel facade panels were installed by Zahner field operators on various aspects of the building envelope.

 In addition to fabricating and installing the custom exterior panel system, Zahner was brought on as a consulting partner to explore different artistic possibilities for both the interior and exterior metalwork.
 The team explored a variety of surface options with the design team.